akka/akka-http/CONTRIBUTING.md

 In order to force the `validatePullRequest` task to build the entire project, regardless of dependency analysis of a PRs changes one can use the special `PLS BUILD ALL` command (typed in a comment on GitHub, on the Pull Request), which will cause the validator to test all projects.

-Note, that `OK TO TEST` will only be picked up when the user asking for it is considered an admin.
-Public (!) members of the [akka organization](https://github.com/orgs/akka/people) are automatically considered admins and users manually declared admin in the Jenkins job (currently no one is explicitly listed). `PLS BUILD` and `PLS BUILD ALL` can be issued by everyone that is an admin or everyone who was whitelisted in the Jenkins Job (whitelisting != declaring someone an admin).

 ## Source style